eliemelki/CSharp-ORM/README.md

 # ORM

-ORM library is an Object Relation Model library that maps objects to database tables.
+ORM is an Object Relation Model library that maps objects to database tables.
 It uses expression to build queries.

-<b>Last change was since 2013.</b>

 ## Table of Contents